Take the First Step Toward Your Welding Career Now!

 All About Arc Welding

-Welders use a variety of techniques to fuse and create.
-A popular one is arc welding, a process you will become familiar with in your welding career.
+Welders use a variety of techniques to fuse metals and create various products.
+One of the most popular techniques is called arc welding, a process you will become familiar with throughout your welding career.

 Basics of Arc Welding